Family financial planning for American expats is critical when planning a move abroad with dependents in tow.

 If you are moving abroad from the U.S., you will likely be liable for filing annual tax returns with the IRS if you are a:

-However, many articles conflate the tax filing requirement with paying tax; in most cases, expat tax credits and exclusions are available.
-When applied correctly and strategically, these can reduce or fully eliminate your U.S. tax burden.
+Take care not to conflate the tax filing requirement with paying tax; in most cases, expat tax credits and exclusions are available to reduce or fully eliminate your U.S. tax burden.
+(More on these below.)

 Tip: Check if your target country has a Double Taxation Agreement with the U.S. and/or a Social Security Totalization Agreement.

-For example, if hypothetically there were two identical U.S. families and one was based in Germany and the other based in Switzerland, the tax and financial planning approach would not be the same, even if their financial profiles were identical.
+Say there were two identical U.S. families, and one was based in Germany and the other in Switzerland.
+The tax and financial planning approach would not be the same, even if their financial profiles were identical.

 2. Consolidate Financial Accounts